unicode-org/icu/CONTRIBUTING.md

 ### Copyright & Licenses

-Copyright © 2016-2024 Unicode, Inc. Unicode and the Unicode Logo are registered trademarks of Unicode, Inc. in the United States and other countries.
+Copyright © 2016 and later: Unicode, Inc. Unicode and the Unicode Logo are registered trademarks of Unicode, Inc. in the United States and other countries.
+License & terms of use: https://www.unicode.org/copyright.html

 The project is released under [LICENSE](./LICENSE).